umee-network/umee.cc/content/pages/careers.md

 <details>
 <summary>DevOps Engineer</summary>

-Umee is seeking a DevOps Engineer to work with a cross functional team.
+UX is seeking a DevOps Engineer to work with a cross functional team.
 The right candidate has 2+ years of DevOps experience and has a proven track record of setting up automation and operations of Google Cloud Infrastructures.
 Bonus if a candidate has already setup a blockchain network and worked with the Cosmos blockchain stack.
 Your work will be hugely impactful, as you will be working within a team that acts as the driver for innovation in the crypto space.

 **What you'll be doing:**